Tips to Increase upper body throwing power

 5. Explosive Start Throws

-Force is generated by horizontal adduction of the shoulder joint, extension of the elbow, flexion of the wrist and fingers, and flexion of spine (once and upright trunk position has been established).
+Force is generated by horizontal adduction of the shoulder joint, extension of the elbow, flexion of the wrist and fingers, and flexion of the spine (once an upright trunk position has been established).

 6. Single Arm Overhead Throws